santhosh-tekuri/kubernetes/elasticsearch/README.md

 - use env `ES_JAVA_OPTS` to set jvm heap size
 - node discovery is done using headless service
 - password for user `elastic` is specified in secret param `ELASTIC_PASSWORD`
+- in exporter, toggle env params to collect more metrics